statusrank/CPE/README.md

 # Collaborative Preference Embedding against Sparse labels
 > Shilong Bao, Qianqian Xu, Ke Ma, Zhiyong Yang, Xiaochun Cao and Qingming Huang.
 ACM Conference on Multimedia (ACM MM), 2019.

-We have implemented our model using Tensorflow and we run our code on Ubuntu 18.04 system.
+We have implemented our model using Tensorflow and we run our code on Ubuntu 18.04 system with CPU.
+Since AdaGrad does not seem to work on GPU, you can try using AdamOptimizer instead.

 # Abstract